Osteoporosis Drugs Or Progesterone?

 As we have seen, bioidentical progesterone is the first step in building bone, and you also need modest weight-bearing exercise, a good diet, and a balanced hormone profile.
 Fish oils and Glucosamine are very helpful as is a specialised osteoporosis supplement.

-Wellsprings osteoporosis capsules are a specific combination of vitamin D, essential bone nutrients vitamins C, D and K and minerals Calcium, Magnesium, Boron and Manganese for women with osteopenia or osteoporosis and best used with our Serenity cream for additional support.
+As well as progesterone it is also helpful to have a good osteoporosis capsules and the best will be a specific combination of vitamin D, essential bone nutrients vitamins C, D and K and minerals Calcium, Magnesium, Boron and Manganese for women with osteopenia or osteoporosis.